Family Guide to Billing

 Outpatient Specialty Clinics

 You need a referral from your primary care doctor for your child to be treated in one of the Children's specialty clinics.
+The doctors at Children's Health are highly trained to be the best equipped to handle complex care.
+The doctors will bill their professional fees and you will be asked to pay the doctor co-pay required by your health plan.

 Lab, Radiology and Pharmacy

-The hospital will bill for any radiology, lab services or pharmacy products provided during the visit.
+Children's Health will bill for any radiology, lab services or pharmacy products provided during the visit.
 You will be asked to pay for any portion of these charges that are applied to your health plan's outpatient deductible or co-insurance.

 Children's lab services are specialized for pediatrics; however, not all insurance plans recognize Children's as a preferred provider for lab services.
 You may be charged an extra out-of-pocket expense.
 If you chose another lab for tests that is in-network with your plan, Children's will be happy to help you find the center most convenient for you.